sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

 ### [Compact OS limited storage devices only] Convert installed customizations

 **Important: Only do this step if you are deploying to limited storage device.
-Single Instance will impact the launch performance of some desktop applications.**
+Single instance will impact the launch performance of some desktop applications.**

 Please reference [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx) for more information.